Girolamo Zoppio: Life

 Zoppio took an active part in the grammatical disputes that arose during his lifetime between the literary figures of Italy.
 He declared his support for Annibal Caro in the famous dispute begun by his famous canzone De gigli d'oro and was also one of the defenders of Petrarch and Dante.
 In this, he acted as a humanist with a love of the language of his birthplace.
-In Difesa del Petrarcna, one of his pamphlets, Zoppio fiercely attacked the Muzio.
-Fontanini pretended that this was because the Muzio had said that philosophers were patriarchs to heretics, but he could not find any other reason for Zoppio's attack, stating that its heat was inseparable from all discussion.
+In Difesa del Petrarcha, one of his pamphlets, Zoppio fiercely attacked Girolamo Muzio.
+Fontanini pretended that this was because Muzio had said that philosophers were patriarchs to heretics, but he could not find any other reason for Zoppio's attack, stating that its heat was inseparable from all discussion.
 Love of ancient philosophy was in fact also a humanist trait.